NOTE: The department is currently planning to admit students for fall 2021.

 In addition to your transcript(s) and (if required) TOEFL score, which will provide us with the information listed above under "criteria," you will need to provide:

-(a) letters of recommendation; a minimum of three is required.
+(a) three letters of recommendation.
 The most useful letters are written by faculty who know you well, admire your work, and can be specific about your achievement and promise.
 The contacts for letters of recommendation will be entered by you during the online application process.
 Recommenders will be contacted via email to submit their recommendation online.

 (b) statement of purpose.
-The committee would like to receive a clearly written statement explaining why you are interested in graduate work in Classics, what kinds of research questions you have found most engaging, and where your eventual specialization may lie.
-Please do not rehearse accomplishments that appear elsewhere in your application; tell us why you want to spend a portion of your life studying Classics—and why in our department in particular.
-The statement of purpose is also the appropriate place for you to address and explain any weaknesses in the dossier.
+The committee would like to receive a clearly written statement explaining why you are interested in graduate work in Classics, what kinds of research questions you have found most engaging, and/or what projects you envision pursuing during your graduate career.
+Please do not list accomplishments that appear elsewhere in your application; tell us why you want to spend a portion of your life studying Classics—and why in our department in particular.
+The statement of purpose is also the appropriate place for you to address any weaknesses in the dossier.

-(d) writing sample.
-The committee finds it helpful for candidates to submit a sample of scholarly writing, such as a paper written for a course or a portion of a senior honors thesis.
-(A candidate who wishes to submit an entire honors thesis should submit a summary with the application and indicate its most representative sections.)
+(d) writing sample (ca. 10-15pp. double-spaced).
+This could be a paper written for a course or a portion of a senior honors thesis.
 This sample should show you at your best and give us an idea of the kind of writing and thinking you are capable of.
+We want to see how you engage with the primary materials (texts, objects, etc.).

 (e) Greek and Latin reading lists.
 Please list works read in Greek and Latin (not in translation), specifying which sections you have read or roughly how much of the work you have read, e.g., Aeneid 1 and 4, Sophocles OT (entire); Greek lyric (selections in Campbell).